 Zoran Riznic (Red Star Belgrade)

 And for the last one on the list we stay in the Balkans.
 Zoran Riznic is an absolute legend in Serbian football.
 He played for Red Star Belgrade in the 90’s and didn’t really make it a secret that he loved drinking.
 He gained such a reputation for himself that before the Belgrade derby against Partizan the fans of Red Star held up a banner saying “Cheers Rizna”.
 After showing up at practice drunk again Riznic was fired from Red Star and continued his career in Greece.
-A year ago the living legend gave an interview to Mozzart Sport in which he said he didn’t regret anything: “I have never hidden anything in my life, because when I decide to go out an relax a little, no one can stop me.
+A year ago the living legend gave an in which he said he didn’t regret anything: “I have never hidden anything in my life, because when I decide to go out an relax a little, no one can stop me.
 I’m not like the 90% of the athletes who like to drink and it’s a public secret, cause they do it secretly.
 It doesn’t matter what players do in their spare time, the only thing that matters is what they do on the field, that’s my theory.
 Because of that I had a decent relationship with the Red Star supporters who saw that I performed, let’s say not good, but solid.”

 Related links on Lords of the Drinks: